lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Images.md

 **Tip:** Double-clicking will end the drawing; this is especially useful when drawing a polygon.

-# Creating Entities and Properties
+# Creating Entities and Properties in Annotation Mode

 You can create and view entities and properties in both [annotation mode](https://github.com/rsimon/immarkus/wiki/04-Annotating-Images) and [data model mode](https://github.com/rsimon/immarkus/wiki/03-Designing-a-Data-Model).